 Watercraft Registration - Transferring Ownership

 If the watercraft is not titled, simply complete the back of your watercraft registration as part of the transfer or sale.
-If you have lost the registration, then a complete bill of sale with the year, make, hull identification number, registration number (if available), and the names and addresses of the buyer and seller.
-If you need a replacement watercraft registration, you may obtain one online through ExpressSOS or at a Secretary of State office.
+If you have lost the registration, then complete a bill of sale with the year, make, hull identification number, registration number (if available), and the names and addresses of the buyer and seller.
+If you need a duplicate watercraft registration, you may obtain one online through ExpressSOS or at a Secretary of State office.

 Watercraft Title - Requirements